 - Upon discovering a large, very smoky, or rapid-spreading fire, close the door to the room where the fire is located and immediately sound the building fire alarm by pulling the red alarm pull box and evacuate the building immediately and go to the designated assembly area.

 - Floor Evacuation Plans are posted on each floor of every residence hall.
 Students who live in residence halls should familiarize themselves with the evacuation plan of their residence hall.

 - Walk; do not run to the nearest stairway exit.
 Note: If the fire is small, you may be able to extinguish it with a fire extinguisher.
 Be sure you are using the proper extinguisher for the type of fire.
 When in doubt, evacuate.

-- As soon as safely possible, call the Wittenberg University Police and Security Department at 1-937-327-6363.
+- As soon as safely possible, call the Wittenberg University Police Division at 1-937-327-6363.
 Give your name, department, and the location and nature of the fire.
-Even if you were able to extinguish the fire yourself, the incident must be reported to the University Police and Security Department.
+Even if you were able to extinguish the fire yourself, the incident must be reported to the University Police Division.

 - Advise the police of the size and location of the fire.

 - Police will notify the appropriate fire department and will respond to assist.